-- 6.92 We have the power to apply to a justice of the peace for a warrant to enter premises under section 88 of FSBRA, in the context of the IFR.
-The circumstances under which we may apply for a search warrant are as follows: - When an information requirement (under either section 81 or 85 of FSBRA) has been imposed upon any person requiring the provision of information or documents and that party has failed (wholly or in part) to comply with the requirement and some or all of the information or documents required are on the premises specified. - When there are reasonable grounds for believing that, if an information requirement requiring the provision of information or documents were to be issued to any person, the requirement would not be complied with or the information or documents would be removed, tampered with or destroyed, and the premises specified in the warrant are premises of a participant in a regulated payment system. - 6.93 A warrant obtained under FSBRA authorises a police constable or a person in the company, and under the supervision, of a police constable, to: - enter and search the premises specified in the warrant - take possession, or copies, of any information or documents appearing to be of a kind for which the warrant was issued ('the relevant kind') - require any person on the premises to provide an explanation of any document or information appearing to be of the relevant kind, or to state where it may be found - take any other steps which may appear to be necessary to preserve or prevent interference with such information or documents - 6.94 We may use our search and seizure powers under section 88 of FSBRA when we consider the legal test for doing so to be met (that is where there has been a failure to comply with an IRN issued by us or where there are reasonable grounds for believing that a regulated person would not comply with one if issued), and where we conclude that it would be appropriate and proportionate to do so.
+We have the power to apply to a justice of the peace for a warrant to enter premises under section 88 of FSBRA, in the context of the IFR.
+The circumstances under which we may apply for a search warrant are as follows:

+- When an information requirement (under either section 81 or 85 of FSBRA) has been imposed upon any person requiring the provision of information or documents and that party has failed (wholly or in part) to comply with the requirement and some or all of the information or documents required are on the premises specified. - When there are reasonable grounds for believing that, if an information requirement requiring the provision of information or documents were to be issued to any person, the requirement would not be complied with or the information or documents would be removed, tampered with or destroyed, and the premises specified in the warrant are premises of a participant in a regulated payment system. - 6.93 A warrant obtained under FSBRA authorises a police constable or a person in the company, and under the supervision, of a police constable, to: - enter and search the premises specified in the warrant - take possession, or copies, of any information or documents appearing to be of a kind for which the warrant was issued ('the relevant kind') - require any person on the premises to provide an explanation of any document or information appearing to be of the relevant kind, or to state where it may be found - take any other steps which may appear to be necessary to preserve or prevent interference with such information or documents31 - We may use our search and seizure powers under section 88 of FSBRA when we consider the legal test for doing so to be met (that is where there has been a failure to comply with an IRN issued by us or where there are reasonable grounds for believing that a regulated person would not comply with one if issued), and where we conclude that it would be appropriate and proportionate to do so.
 Search warrants under FSBRA are granted by a justice of the peace sitting in private. - 6.95 During a search under warrant, we will usually take copies of documents (rather than seize originals) where it is reasonably practicable to do so and not disproportionately time-consuming.
-When it is necessary to seize original documents, we will return them to the subject of the search warrant as soon as it is reasonably practicable to do so.
+When it is necessary to seize original documents, we will return them to the subject of the search warrant as soon as it is reasonably practicable to do so. - 6.96 We will likewise take copies of electronic material where it is reasonably practicable to do so and not disproportionately time-consuming.
+Where it is necessary to seize hard drives, laptops or other data-storage devices, we will return these to the subject of the search warrant as soon as reasonably practicable.